SYSC4907-24/Pediatric-Laparoscopic-Surgery-Simulator/README.md

-# Pediatric Laparoscopic Surgery Simulator
+# Development of a Pediatric Laparoscopic Training and Skills Assessment Simulator
 *Source Repository for Systems and Computer Engineering Capstone Poject 2023 - 2024 at Carleton University.*

 ## Features